-Road/ Street Access Required: Every structure hereafter constructed, moved, or structurally altered shall have direct access to a public (dedicated) street or road or to an approved private street or parking area, and shall be so located as to provide safe and convenient access for servicing, fire protection, and required off-street parking.

-Fences Requirements: All fences shall be constructed in a good and workmanlike manner and shall be uniform in height, color and materials.
-Fences in the A-1 Agricultural District, the R-E Residential Estate District, the R-1 Low Density Residential District, the R-2 Moderate Density Residential District, the R-3 Patio Home District, the R-4 Townhouse District, the T-1/MHP Manufactured Home Park District and the MHS Manufactured Home District shall be constructed of wood, chain link, brick, stucco, stone or wrought iron unless otherwise approved by the Mayor and Board of Aldermen.
+- 405.01 Road/Street Access Required: Every structure hereafter constructed, moved, or structurally altered shall have direct access to a public (dedicated) street or road or to an approved private street or parking area, and shall be so located as to provide safe and convenient access for servicing, fire protection, and required off-street parking. - 405.02 Fence Requirements: All fences shall be constructed in a good and workmanlike manner and shall be uniform in height, color and materials.
+Fences in the A-1 Agricultural District, the R-E Residential Estate District, the R-1 Low Density Residential District, the R-2 Moderate Density Residential District, the R-3 Patio Home District, the R-4 Townhouse District, the T-1/MHP Manufactured Home Park District and the MHS Manufactured Home District shall be constructed of wood, brick, stucco, stone or wrought iron unless otherwise approved by the Mayor and Board of Aldermen.
 Fence posts and fencing may be constructed of different, but compatible materials and may be different, but compatible colors.
 Fences in the foregoing districts shall not exceed four feet in height in the front yard or eight feet in height in other yards.
-Additionally, barbed wire fences are allowed in the A-1 Agricultural District.
+Additionally, black vinyl coated chain link fences are allowed in commercial and industrial districts and barbed wire fences are allowed in the A-1 Agricultural District.
 All fencing shall comply with Section 401.06 of this Ordinance.
 All fences shall be maintained in such a manner so as not to become an eyesore or hazard.
 Any dilapidated fences or fences which become a hazard shall be removed.